A historic pub interior of national importance

 Listed Status: II93 Warrington Crescent

 This is one of London’s most opulent pubs, built 1857 but magnificently refitted later, probably in the 1890s.
 The glorious faience-covered columns to the entrance porch and the huge mosaic floor bearing the name of the pub give a foretaste of the riches within.
+The tiles are from Craven Dunhill's Jackfield Works at Ironbridge.
 The main room (right) is spectacular.
 It has a grey marble-topped counter with prominent pilasters and lozenge decoration.
 Grey marble also appears in the arcade columns marching across the room, the fireplace behind and two small, bulgy supports to the bar back.

 There is a generously scaled staircase to the first-floor restaurant.
 Some of the windows have lively stained glass, that at the rear with Art Nouveau touches which surely cannot be before the mid-1890s.
 Over the servery is a semi-circular canopy, decorated with Art Nouveau-style paintings of semi-naked ladies.
 More such paintings appear on the back wall (signed ‘Colin Beswick 65’) and side wall.
 They derive the salacious, widely-purveyed tale that this place was a brothel.
 No doubt illicit close encounters took place here, but any pub openly acting as a brothel would very quickly have had its licence withdrawn by the licensing magistrates.